studiowebux/cardano/README.md

 - [ ] Fix if possible the Multi Assets, Lock ADA and group to minimize locked ADA.
 - [ ] Document the wallet variables and where to use what
 - [ ] Add dummy check for the metadata (64 chars or less and required keys).
-- [ ] Readd the DB Sync query to get the UTXOs.
+- [ ] Read the DB Sync query to get the UTXOs.
 - [-] Simplify, rename and JSDoc the whole codebase.
 - [x] Normalize the asset_name (hex and standard) also with the blockfrost format, the user can put a normal string and the code will adjust.